-Welcome to Fort Ticonderoga’s website, a dynamic resource available to virtual guests of America’s Fort!
+Welcome to Fort Ticonderoga’s website, a dynamic resource available to virtual guests!
 I’m Beth Hill, and I have the honor to be Fort Ticonderoga’s President and CEO.

-Fort Ticonderoga is one of America’s greatest treasures!
-With nearly 2000 acres of exquisite landscape located on Lake Champlain and overlooking the Green Mountains of Vermont, it tells the comprehensive story of how the blood spilled to create an empire in the French & Indian War resulted in the struggle for liberty and America’s independence a generation later.
-It is also the beautiful story of how a family, the Pell family, preserved the landscape and recreated the fort a century ago, beginning one of the earliest historic preservation efforts in America.
+Fort Ticonderoga is a museum, cultural destination, historic site, and educational organization.
+With nearly 2000 acres of exquisite landscape located on Lake Champlain and overlooking the Green Mountains of Vermont, the site’s remarkable history covers the story of how the blood spilled to create an empire in the French & Indian War resulted in the struggle for liberty and America’s independence a generation later.
+It is also the beautiful story of how a family, the Pell family, undertook the earliest act of preservation in 1820 to protect the crumbling fort and preserved the landscape.
+A little under a century later the museum was established and the fort restored - the earliest restoration of its kind in America.
 It is because of their vision that we are now able to fulfill our mission to preserve, educate, and provoke active discussion about the past and its importance to present and future generations.
 We foster an on-going dialogue surrounding citizens, soldiers, and nations through America's military heritage.

 Why is this important?
 In a world with change accelerating all around us, more and more, we need an understanding and appreciation of the principles and experiences that led to the founding of our nation.
 Recent studies, however, show that fewer and fewer people can answer the most basic questions about America’s history.
 Without that basic knowledge, we are unable to measure the significance of the events happening today that affect our everyday lives.
 Fort Ticonderoga is a symbol of our rich heritage and should stand as a beacon to understand our present and inform our future.